Esri/arcgis-maps-sdk-java-samples/samples/display-information/update-graphics/README.md

 ![](UpdateGraphics.png)

 ##How it works##
+How to change a Graphic's Symbol, attributes, and geometry:

 1. Create a `GraphicsOverlay` and attach it to the `MapView`.
 2. Create `Graphic`s using a `Point` and `SimpleMarkerSymbol`.
   - point gives the x,y-coordinate location of where SimpleMarkerSymbol will be located